ptasker/petetasker.com/content/blog/wordpress-to-gatsby/wordpress-to-gatsby.md

 It's a static site, so it's a static site.
 There's no dynamic aspect to the site, everything is built at compile time.
 That's probably the biggest drawback of Gatsby, there's no 'dynamic' functionality on your site by default.

-Of course, there are workarounds and services that will get you this interactivity, but it involves weaving together third party services, like Disqus or Shopify.
+Of course, there are workarounds and services that will get you this interactivity, but it involves weaving together third party services, like Disqus for comments or Shopify for ecommerce.

 I've got Disqus comments enabled (leave a comment!) and use Netlify's form handling for my contact form.
 But if you've got a highly dynamic site with dynamic content, Gatsby is probably a no-go.

 WordPress on the other hand is dynamic by default, so you can get pretty far with plugins and custom code.

+## In the end

+For my own purposes, as a developer, Gatsby is a great solution.
+I can write in Markdown, deploy my site with `git push origin main` and write React code for my templates.

+One more time.

+<div style="width:100%;height:0;padding-bottom:74%;position:relative;"><iframe src="https://giphy.com/embed/msKNSs8rmJ5m" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/day-subreddit-msKNSs8rmJ5m">via GIPHY</a></p>

+What do you think about Gatsby over WordPress?

+_You can check out the source for this site [on Github](https://github.com/ptasker/petetasker.com)_